Authenticating Cybis Porcelain – Part Two

 There are a couple of style characteristics that have remained consistent throughout the studio’s history.
 These are:

 (1) Gold paint is not used for facial features (lips, eyes, or eyebrows.)
-There are, however, a few rare early 1950s religious pieces in which all of the figure’s exposed skin is covered in gold; one such is the House of Gold madonna and child seen in the 1950s Madonnas post, and also a young Jesus seen in the Religious Figures post.
+There are, however, some 1950s religious pieces in which all of the figure’s exposed skin is covered in gold paint.

-(2) Upper eyelashes are not painted as individual ‘hairs’; instead, they are merely suggested by a thin solid line along the upper lid… resembling “eyeliner” rather than eyelashes.
+(2) Upper eyelashes are not painted as individual hairs; instead, they are merely suggested by a thin solid line along the upper lid and resemble eyeliner rather than eyelashes.
 Lower eyelashes are not drawn or indicated at all.
-However, one circa-1950s exception to the “no painted eyelashes” rule can be seen in the Angels post, although it’s not known how many others (if any) were painted in that way.
+However, one circa-1950s exception to the ‘no painted eyelashes’ rule can be seen in the Angels post, although it’s not known how many others (if any) were painted in that way.

 Cybis sculptures fall into one of three main (as named by Cybis) categories of decoration: